nuzcraft/RLTut_Python3/README.md

 http://rogueliketutorials.com/tutorials/tcod/v2/part-5/

 Oh snap!
 Now that we have a dungeon, we're ready to start filling it with stuff!
 Let's get some monsters going!

+This was a very fun chapter!
+We touched a lot of different functions, and I can see the pieces of things coming together really well.
+I liked the use of the BumpAction and I think it presented an interesting challenge for unit testing.
+As it stands, I'm starting to get confident in my ability to build and run the program and have it work as expected so long as my unit tests have passed!
+I think there's still plenty of room for improvement in them, but as it is, I'm happy with what I've learned.